sundoesdev/Website-A-Day/README.md

 I do it for the [love of the game](https://en.wiktionary.org/wiki/for_the_love_of_the_game).

-One Day, or, Day one.
+One Day, or, Day One.

 ## Goals
 - Over 100 consecutive days, make 1 website